-The cream cheese and butter need to be softened so that they can be beaten smooth but still be spreadable.
+The cream cheese and butter need to be soft so that you can beat them until smooth while still being spreadable.
 On the other hand, if they are too soft, the frosting will be too runny.

 Use your fingers or the back of a spoon to press any remaining clumps through the sieve.
 If you were to just dump the powdered sugar into the buttercream without sifting it first, all of those clumps would end up making the cream cheese frosting lumpy.

-Yes, cream cheese frosting needs to be refrigerated because it is made up of cream cheese and butter which are both dairy products that require refrigeration.
-It can only be at room temperature for up to two hours.
+Yes, cream cheese frosting needs to be refrigerated because it is made up of cream cheese and butter, which are both dairy products that require refrigeration.
+It can only be at room temperature for up to two hours, according to the USDA.

-With these Pumpkin Nutella Swirl Bars, I took basic pumpkin bars these a step further and swirled in some Nutella.
+- With these Pumpkin Nutella Swirl Bars, I took basic pumpkin bars a step further and swirled in some Nutella.

-This Pumpkin Cake recipe is so easy to make with a cake mix, pumpkin puree, and pumpkin pie spice!
+- This Pumpkin Cake recipe is easy to make with a cake mix, pumpkin puree, and pumpkin pie spice!
 All it needs is this cream cheese frosting.

-Crescent Roll Pumpkin Cinnamon Rolls are so easy to make and are perfect for fall.
+- Crescent Roll Pumpkin Cinnamon Rolls are easy to make and perfect for fall.
 This small batch of cinnamon rolls is drizzled with caramel and icing.